ltfschoen/justopensource/README.md

 * Market forces, drivers, and trends
 	* Cross-chain analytical market research/analysis into the impact on adoption that may be caused by the behaviour of entities that are misaligned and non-compliant with their manifestos and potential ways to improve and the extent of improvement that could be possible by detecting and rectifying the misalignment and non-compliance
 * Identity
-	* Research/analyse ways to manage the extent of misalignment and non-compliance of entities with their manifestos securely and privately on the blockchain to allow those entities to access and control and improve upon their own data and reputation
+	* Research/analysis of ways to manage the extent of misalignment and non-compliance of entities with their manifestos securely and privately on the blockchain to allow those entities to access and control and improve upon their own data and reputation
 	* Investigate the behaviour and impact in OpenGov and creator economies of entities (e.g. Polkadot Decentralized Voices) that are misaligned and non-compliant with their manifestos and ways to improve

 ##### Example Potential Future Impact through Web3 Adoption by Web3 open-source software implementers